sercrac07/projup/README.md

 7. Push your branch to your fork: `git push origin feature-name`.
 8. Open a pull request to the `main` branch of the original repository.

-Thank you for contributing to `projectgen`!
+Thank you for contributing to `projup`!

 ## License